A Flow-rate-conserving CNN-based Domain Decomposition Method for Blood Flow Simulations: Introduction

-Our primary objective in this paper is to provide a detailed pipeline and a proof of concept, discussing the strengths and weaknesses of the proposed approach, referred to in the following as CNN-Schwarz-Flow.
-We do not claim to have the most advanced network architecture for the local problem or the most efficient code for reducing the training time, but we rather focus on the methodology itself.
 The remainder of the paper is organized as follows.
-In~\cref{sec:methods}, we introduce the non-Newtonian flow problem modeling the blood flow in an artery.
+In \cref{sec:methods}, we introduce the non-Newtonian flow problem modeling the blood flow in an artery.
 In \cref{sec:new_algorithm_dd_cnn}, we describe in detail the CNN-Schwarz-Flow approach.
 First, we present the CNN architecture for the local problem (see \cref{sec:single_image_prediction}) and describe how a physics-aware hard constraint based on flow rate conservation can be integrated into the model.
 Next, the algorithm for the global prediction (see \cref{sec:global_image_prediction}) based on an alternating Schwarz strategy is discussed.
-In \cref{sec:setup}, the data generation process and the training procedure are described thoroughly.
-The results of applying the CNN-Schwarz-flow approach using a purely data-driven and flow-rate-conserving CNN architecture are empirically analyzed and evaluated in \cref{sec:results}.
+In \cref{sec:setup}, the data generation process and the training procedure are described.
+The results of applying the CNN-Schwarz-flow approach using a flow-rate-conserving and a purely data-driven CNN are empirically analyzed and evaluated in \cref{sec:results}.
 Our conclusions are summarized in \cref{sec:conclusion}.